+Statement of principal findings and comparison with previous literature

-This was a feasibility study aimed to investigate whether an evaluation of the link worker model of SP is possible.
-We investigated the availability of data across different sites in England.
+This was a feasibility study which aimed to investigate whether an evaluation of the national link worker model of SP is possible.
+We undertook a rapid systematic review and qualitative interviews across different sites in England.
 The sites included in this evaluation followed the NHSE link worker model for social prescribing.
-The current service model is a complex intervention and has several interacting components.
-This feasibility assessment included over twenty participants involved in different aspects of social prescribing (e. social prescribers/link workers, regional leads, learning coordinators, commissioner, managers, academics and the voluntary sector) working across several regions in England.
-63
+We interviewed 25 participants involved in different aspects of social prescribing (i.e. social prescribers/link workers, regional leads, learning coordinators, commissioner, managers, and those working in the voluntary sector working across several regions in England) and three academics.
+We identified a number of factors that influence link worker service delivery that will require consideration in any future evaluation and a number of possible methods for undertaking an evaluation.

+We found that the current service model is a complex intervention with several interacting components.63 Social prescribing programmes were not singular or finite interventions and setting up of a link worker mediated social prescribing service involved entire services across health and social care and the voluntary sector.
+Additionally, we found that the current link worker model of social prescribing is running in a substantially heterogeneous way across the country.